ydekel6/k8s-hpa/README.md

 * Configure HPA matrices
 * Test the scaling

+notes:
-note: to use the script the is written, make sure you have openssl package installed.
+* To use the script the is written, make sure you have openssl package installed.
+* The script will install the latest stable helm (currenty 3.3.4)